DraxFM/kakadoo/README.md

 Proof of Concept Python3 (non-persistent) dropper.
 Only compatible with Windows systems.
 Tested on Windows 11.

+### What is kakadoo?
+kakadoo is a program designed to take any payload and hide it from the user.
+It will quietly execute this payload if ran, while coming with additional useful features.

 ### temporary message
 currently, the dropper only works on users that are in the "Administrators" group. this will be addressed soon. adding to that, the dropper is not fully non-persistent as of right now, but i will push out an update for this soon too.